andygodish/wikijs-storage/ansible/docker-container.md

 - This is the directory containing the roles used by your Ansible Project
 - points to `./roles`

+---

+The `boostrap-new-playbook.sh` script copies the hosts.ini.example file from the root dir of this repo and places it in your new playbook directory as a hosts.ini file that maps to the default value of the ansible.cfg file (also in the root dir of this repo).

+So, before building the dockerfile, make sure to define your inventory.

 ## Executing a Playbook